List on Bids44 →

 How Much Is a Used Mahindra Tractor Worth in India?

-A used Mahindra Tractor is worth ₹2,40,000 to ₹3,80,000 in India in 2026, depending on its condition, engine hours, and specific variant.
-This wide range reflects the significant impact of the tractor’s overall health and maintenance history.
-A well-maintained unit with lower engine hours will naturally command a premium, while a tractor showing considerable wear or needing immediate repairs will fall into the lower end of this spectrum.
+A used Mahindra Tractor is worth ₹1,00,000 to ₹6,50,000 in India in 2026, depending on its specific model year, overall condition, and engine hours.
+This wide range reflects the tractor’s age, how well it’s been maintained, and the demand in local agricultural markets.
+A well-kept unit with low engine hours and a clear service history will fetch closer to the higher end, while a tractor showing significant wear or with high usage will fall into the lower price bracket.

 Is the Mahindra Tractor Still Worth It in 2026?